|

 We shear our llamas to harvest their fiber.
 There is nothing as wonderful as handspun llama fiber to knit, weave, or felt.
 Wisconsin summers are very hot and humid, so shearing our llamas is also a way to help them cool off during the summer, and to keep them healthy.
 And, that led to both of us becoming ILR-SD Llama Fleece Judges.
 Fran is also an instructor for llama fleece judging with the ILR-SD.

-Both Ali and Fran judge 4-H shows, county fairs, and open shows - for not only fleece, but, also halter, showmanship, and performance.
+Both Ali and Fran judge 4-H shows, county fairs, and open shows - not only fleece, but, also halter, showmanship, and performance.

 We take our llamas to parades, schools, day cares, and nursing homes.
 It's just plain fun to show off our friendly, soft, curious llamas.